moode-player/docs/protodac_tda1387_x8.md

 ## 2.1 PCB Layout

 The Computer Aided Design (CAD) drawing of the PCB shows the board layout and location of the component parts.
-The design allows for several variations including axial or radial output I/V capacitors and RCA jacks or direct wiring to L/R channels.
+The design allows for several component variations including axial or radial output I/V capacitors, RCA jacks or direct wiring to PCB L/R channel out and 5V power from GPIO or via direct wiring to PCB.

 ![](images/protodac_pcb_rev2a_500.jpg)